 As a writer, she co-wrote plays such as THERE’S BUTTER, BUT NO BREAD, an adaption of WAITING FOR GODOT, and BLACK WOMEN STORIES: ONE DEAF EXPERIENCE for Onyx Theatre Company.
-She wrote her original one-woman show, REFLECTIONS OF A BLACK DEAF WOMAN and received The Christopher Reeve Acting Scholarship in 2002 to produce it in Los Angeles, CA. Her one-woman show has continued to receive rave reviews at venues throughout the country including Victory Theatre Center, National Black Theatre Festival, the Los Angeles' Women's Theater Festival, Ohio Wesleyan University, and the John F. Kennedy Center of the Performing Arts.
-In addition to this, Michelle has written her own TV pilot, ALL ABOUT AMIEE and a short film based on her one woman show.
+She wrote her original one-woman show, REFLECTIONS OF A BLACK DEAF WOMAN, and received The Christopher Reeve Acting Scholarship in 2002 to produce it in Los Angeles, CA. Her one-woman show has continued to receive rave reviews at venues throughout the country, including Victory Theatre Center, National Black Theatre Festival, the Los Angeles' Women's Theater Festival, Ohio Wesleyan University, and the John F. Kennedy Center for the Performing Arts.
+In addition to this, Michelle has ongoing writing projects under her belt.

 After Michelle received her Bachelor of Arts degree in Drama Studies from the State University of New York at Purchase, she founded Onyx Theatre Company in New York City, the first deaf theater company in the United States for people of color.
 Her work with Onyx for eleven years earned the Cultural Enrichment Award from Gallaudet University and the Distinguished Service Award from New York Deaf Theatre.
-Her other achievements include Program Coordinator for Deaf West Theatre’s Professional Acting Summer School, Sign Master for Arena Stage, Broadway, and Centerstage, Outstanding Achievement Recognition Resolution of 1996 from the Council of the District of Columbia, an Individual Achievement Award from the National Council on Communicative Disorders, and a featured article in the February 1998 issue of ESSENCE magazine.
+Her other achievements include a featured article in the February 1998 issue of ESSENCE magazine, Program Coordinator for Deaf West Theatre’s Professional Acting Summer School, Director of American Sign Language for Arena Stage, Broadway, and Centerstage, the Outstanding Achievement Recognition Resolution of 1996 from the Council of the District of Columbia, an Individual Achievement Award from the National Council on Communicative Disorders, and the Laurent Clerc Award from Gallaudet University for her social contributions to the Deaf community.

-In May 2015, Michelle completed her Master’s degree in Organizational Management specializing in Organizational Leadership from Ashford University.
-Michelle’s most recent producing/directing credits: Gallaudet University’s A RAISIN IN THE SUN, LOOK THROUGH MY EYES, SILENT SCREAM, Z: A CHRISTMAS STORY, WHAT IT’S LIKE?
+Michelle completed her Master’s degree in Organizational Management, specializing in Organizational Leadership from Ashford University in 2015.
+Michelle’s producing and directing credits include A RAISIN IN THE SUN, LOOK THROUGH MY EYES, SILENT SCREAM, Z: A CHRISTMAS STORY, WHAT IT’S LIKE?
 (One Man Show) and IN SIGHT AND SOUND: DE(A)F POETRY I, II, & III.
-Last year, Michelle received the Laurent Clerc Award from Gallaudet University for her social contributions to the Deaf community.
+Currently, she is the Artistic Director of Visionaries of the Creative Arts (VOCA) based in Washington, DC. www.visionariesofthecreativearts.org.

 To view my acting /director resumes - please click the button below.